 This post may include affiliate links.
 Thank you for your support.

-Featured comment: What a delicious comfort food dish!
+“What a delicious comfort food dish!
 I absolutely love cauliflower, so this one was right up my alley.
-So perfect for the holidays!” – Marilyn
+So perfect for the holidays!”

 Update: This recipe for bacon cauliflower casserole was originally published in November 2021.
 I’ve made updates to the article below to include more information about making the best cheesy cauliflower bake at home.

-About this loaded cauliflower casserole
+About cauliflower casserole

 Casserole recipes don’t get any easier (or creamier) than this decadent loaded cauliflower bake!

-This simple recipe features tender cauliflower blanketed and cocooned in a mixture of creamy celery soup, rich mayonnaise, two types of cheeses, plenty or umami-rich bacon, fresh parsley and aromatic seasonings!
-Everything gets sprinkled with more cheese, more bacon and shatteringly-crisp onions, before being baked until warm, bubbly and golden brown-delicious!
-This fully loaded cauliflower casserole is truly satisfying comfort food at its finest!
-And, bonus points, this recipe will get even the pickiest of eaters to devour their veggies – and ask for second helpings!
+This simple recipe features tender cauliflower blanketed and cocooned in a mixture of creamy celery soup, rich mayonnaise, two types of cheeses, plenty or umami-rich bacon, fresh parsley and aromatic seasonings.
+Everything gets sprinkled with more cheese, more bacon and shatteringly-crisp onions, before being baked until warm, bubbly and golden brown-delicious.
+This fully loaded cauliflower casserole is truly satisfying comfort food at its finest.
+And, bonus points, this recipe will get even the pickiest of eaters to devour their veggies – and ask for second helpings.

-But, not only is this cheesy casserole rich, soul-satisfying and undeniably delicious, it’s also an absolute breeze to throw together!
-This recipe requires just 9 simple ingredients and 10 minutes of hands-on preparation!
-If you can boil a bit of water (for steaming the cauliflower), stir ingredients together and turn on your oven, then you can make this recipe – it’s honestly that easy-peasy!!
+But, not only is this cheesy casserole rich, soul-satisfying and undeniably delicious, it’s also an absolute breeze to throw together.
+This recipe requires just 9 simple ingredients and 10 minutes of hands-on preparation.
+If you can boil a bit of water (for steaming the cauliflower), stir ingredients together and turn on your oven, then you can make this recipe – it’s honestly that easy-peasy!

-Whether you are looking for an easy weeknight side dish or an impressive, crowd-pleasing holiday side, this casserole is perfect for any and every occasion!
+Whether you are looking for an easy weeknight side dish or an impressive, crowd-pleasing holiday side, this casserole is perfect for any and every occasion.

-Why you’ll love cheesy cauliflower bake
+Why you’ll love recipe!

-What is a cauliflower casserole?
+What is a loaded cauliflower casserole?

 Cauliflower casserole is a baked dish consisting of tender-crisp cauliflower, cheese and flavorful seasonings in a creamy sauce made from condensed soup.
 Traditional cauliflower casserole is typically topped with a crunchy topping, such as breadcrumbs or crackers, before being baked until bubbly and golden brown all over.